Semi-local string comparison: algorithmic techniques and applications

+where $l,l' \in [0:m]$, $i,i' \in [0:n]$, and the score maxima are taken across all paths between the given endpoints.
+The diagonal edges with score $0$ in mismatch cells do not affect maximum node-to-node scores, and can therefore be ignored. \begin{example} In \figref{f-align}, the highlighted top-to-bottom path corresponds to the string-substring LCS score $\lcs\bigpa{a,b\ang{4:11}} = \lcs(a,\textsf{``CABCABA''}) = 5$. \end{example}

-Finding the highest-scoring paths is equivalent to finding the corresponding shortest distances in an undirected graph, obtained from the alignment dag by assigning length $1$ to vertical and horizontal edges, assigning lengths $0$ and $2$ to diagonal edges in match and mismatch cells respectively, and ignoring edge directions.
-Thus, the problem is equivalent to the problem of finding distances between boundary nodes and all nodes on a special case of a weighted undirected planar graph.
-This problem has been previously studied by Schmidt \cite{Schmidt:98} on real-weighted alignment dags, and by Klein \cite{Klein:05} and Cabello and Chambers \cite{Cabello_Chambers:07} on general real-weighted undirected planar graphs.
-In contrast with these approaches, we exploit both the special structure of the alignment dag, and the discreteness of the weights.
+Finding the maximum boundary-to-boundary path scores in an alignment dag is equivalent to finding the corresponding distances in an undirected graph, obtained from the alignment dag by assigning length $1$ to vertical and horizontal edges, assigning lengths $0$ and $2$ to diagonal edges in match and mismatch cells respectively, and ignoring edge directions.
+The problem thus becomes a special case of the problem to find distances between boundary nodes and all nodes in a planar graph.
+In the case a grid-diagonal dag with arbitrary real weights, this problem has been studied by Schmidt \cite{Schmidt:98}.
+In the still more general case of an arbitrary real-weighted undirected planar graph, the problem has been studied by Klein \cite{Klein:05} and Cabello and Chambers \cite{Cabello_Chambers:07}.
+These more general algorithms are slower than the ones presented in this work, where we exploit both the grid-diagonal structure of the dag, and the discreteness of edge lengths.

-The analysis of the four different path types \eqref{eq-paths} can be simplified by padding one of the input strings with wildcard characters.
-Accordingly, we need to consider an extended alignment dag for string $a$ over $\ang{0:m}$ against string $\wildchar^m\, b \,\wildchar^m$ over $\ang{-m:m+n}$. \begin{definition} {$H_{a,b}$: semi-local score matrix} Given strings $a$, $b$, the corresponding \emph{semi-local score matrix \footnote{These matrices are called ``DIST matrices'' e.g.\ in \cite{Schmidt:98,Crochemore+:04}, and ``score matrices'' in \cite{Tiskin:06_CPM}.
+The analysis of the four different path types \eqref{eq-lcs1}--\eqref{eq-lcs4} can be simplified by padding string $b$ with wildcard characters on both sides, and then considering paths in the alignment dag for string $a$ over $\ang{0:m}$ against the padded string $\charwild^m \underline{b} \charwild^m$ over $\ang{-m:m+n}$. \begin{definition} {$\rH_{a,b}$: semi-local score matrix} Given strings $a$, $b$, the corresponding \emph{semi-local score matrix \footnote{These matrices are called ``DIST matrices'' e.g.\ in \cite{Schmidt:98,Crochemore+:04}, and ``score matrices'' in \cite{Tiskin:06_CPM}.
 Our current terminology is chosen to reflect the semi-local score-maximising nature of the matrix elements, while avoiding confusion with pairwise substitution score matrices used in comparative genomics (see e.g.\ \cite{Jones_Pevzner:04}).}} is a matrix over $\bra{-m:n \mid 0:m+n}$, defined by